vbarahona/edurogue/README.md

 # Edurogue

 ## What is Edurogue
-Edurogue is a tool designed for Eduroam Wi-Fi infrastructure administrators.
-Helps to identify misconfigured clients vulnerable to a Man-in-the-Middle (MitM) attack that could lead to the theft of their credentials.
+Edurogue is a tool designed for administrators of Eduroam wifi infrastructures to identify misconfigured clients susceptible to becoming victims of a Man-in-the-Middle (MitM) attack, potentially leading to the theft of their credentials.

-The configuration problem lies in the client not being set to trust only the SSL certificate of its organization's radius server.
-If the client does not verify the validity of the radius server's SSL certificate, it will deliver credentials to any radius server without ensuring it is the true one.
+The configuration issue arises when the client is not set to trust only the SSL certificate of its organization's radius server.
+If the client fails to verify the validity of the radius server's SSL certificate, it will transmit credentials to any radius server without ensuring it is the authentic one.

 ## How does Edurogue work?
 Edurogue sets up a rogueAP and the necessary services (radius+self-signed certificate) to mimic the Eduroam infrastructure.
 It will patiently wait for clients within its range to connect to verify them.